-Scientists estimate that one-third of all Pacific salmon overwinter in the Gulf of Alaska (International Year of the Salmon, 2019).
+Scientists estimate that one-third of all Pacific salmon overwinter in the GOA (Beamish & Riddell, 2020).
 Since there have been limited surveys, the factors influencing the declines and booms are not well known.
-In February-March 2019, Dr. Richard Beamish led an international research team to study the mechanisms affecting salmon in the Gulf of Alaska (International Year of the Salmon, 2019; Pakhomov et al., 2019).
+In February-March 2019, Dr. Richard Beamish led an international research team to study the mechanisms affecting salmon in the GOA (Beamish & Riddell, 2020; Pakhomov et al., 2019).
 The primary goal of the International GOA Expedition was to evaluate whether salmon abundance is mostly determined by the end of the first ocean winter, as fish that grow faster in their first year tend to survive better.
 The expedition used DNA technology to identify the stock-specific rearing areas for all five species of salmon and determine their abundances and condition.

-The initial findings are summarized below (International Year of the Salmon, 2019; Pakhomov et al., 2019):
+The initial findings are summarized below (Beamish & Riddell, 2020; Pakhomov et al., 2019):